email4prasanth/InterviewQuestion/Project.md

     \item Involved in the creation of war files and deployed them on the application server.
     \item Handling 24 x 7 I worked as a shift roaster, responding to calls as needed.

+- Terrafrom, Docker,  DevOps, jenkins, CI/CD, Kubernetes,
+- How do you implement DevOps in you project (5m)
+- What is your branching strategy
+- How do you work with developers and merge the code how it is going from development to production
+- Write an ansible playbook, doker file, shell script, resource creation using terrafrom.
+- Stages in pipeline
+- how you are providing dev to prod automatically.
+- Is there any Diaster recovery